RaphiMC/OpenAuthMod/README.md

 ## Building
 To run this mod in a development environment you simply need to import the project as a gradle project into your IDE.\
-To run it using the command line execute `gradlew runClient`\
 To build it using the command line execute `gradlew build`

 ## Protocol definition